Loris383v/Scam/README.md

 # Scam
-Be scammed nerd.
+Be scammed you fool.
 Next time could be real.